 2. Charge card users aren’t limited by a prepaid amount

-The amount that’s loaded onto a business prepaid card is a business’s estimate of how much their employees will need.
+The amount that’s loaded onto a business prepaid credit card is a business’s estimate of how much their employees will need.
 Prepaid card users who want more money than is available on their cards will typically need to pay an overdraft fee to access it.
 Charge card users aren’t limited by these predetermined limits.
-With a charge card like Ramp, they will have an easy way to request a limit increase in real time.
+With a charge card like Ramp, they will enjoy real-time limit increase requests.
 Instead of being stymied by a fixed amount of money, your monthly spend limit can be raised, giving you the buying power your business needs to get ahead.

-Prepaid cards can involve a lot of fees, including: transaction fees, monthly fees, out-of-network fees, cash reload fees, balance inquiry fees, inactivity fees, card transfer fees, and more.
-Charge cards have substantially less fees associated with them.
+Prepaid cards can involve a lot of fees, including transaction fees, monthly fees, out-of-network fees, cash reload fees, balance inquiry fees, inactivity fees, card transfer fees, and more.
+Charge cards have substantially fewer fees associated with them.

 Why Ramp is the best corporate card for your business

 Ramp is so much more than just a business card.
 It’s a spend management solution for start-ups, small businesses, and enterprises.
 In addition to providing charge cards for your organization, Ramp provides expense management, bill pay, accounting automation, real-time expense reports, and seamless integrations with collaboration tools, security, and accounting software.